The idea for SpaceManager, a real estate software program, came to Nathan Leblang the way a lot of good ideas do -- by accident.

 Mr. Leblang returned from vacation and gave notice to his employer.
-He then turned the couple's investment portfolio into seed money for his start-up and siphoned off equity from their Roland Park home.
+He then turned the couple's carefully planned investment portfolio into seed money for his startup.
+IRAs, stocks, bonds and mutual funds were liquidated and equity from their Roland Park home was siphoned off.

 "We did things that would have made an accountant cringe," he said.

-Mr. Leblang's dream took shape in August 1990, when SpaceManager Inc. opened for business.
+Mr. Leblang's dream finally took shape in August 1990, when SpaceManager Inc. officially opened for business.

 Eighteen months and $100,000 later, the Leblangs have sold just one copy of their $1,000-a-copy software program.
 Another 20 orders are pending -- three in Canada.

-"I never thought it would be this difficult," said Mr. "It's like digging a hole in the sand.
+"I never thought it would be this difficult," said Mr. Leblang, who still pulls all-nighters tinkering with the software.
+"It's like digging a hole in the sand.
 You keep shoveling sand out and sand just keeps filling in.
 It just never ends."

-Mr. Leblang pulled off a marketing coup last summer when he persuaded the state to use the program to track properties statewide.
+Mr. Leblang pulled off a marketing coup last summer when he persuaded the state to start using the program to track properties statewide.

 Under a deal struck between the Maryland Department of Economic and Employment Development and SpaceManager, Mr. Leblang donated the software to the state in exchange for DEED agreeing to promote SpaceManager among the Maryland counties and to other states.